Vaelatern/dxpb/README.md

 to read, you must have read and write access.
 On BSD, permissions on sockets are ignored, and access to the socket directory is the only control on access.

-We at least target Linux, so we must chmod 770 the sockets.
-We can thus use group permissions to ensure sockets are not shared inappropiately.
+We at least target Linux, so we must chmod 777 the sockets.
+We can't use group permissions on BSD, so we just use the _dxpb group on `/var/run/dxpb/` for a portable permissioning scheme.

 ### The link that straddles pkgimport and pkggraph and pkgfiles